yvesbeutler/algorithms-and-data-structures/README.md

 ### Project Structure

 The application structure presented in this repository is divided by its type.
 All data structures are separated from other code like sorting algorithms.
-Please note, that there is a documentation about every used data structure in the docs folder.
+Please note, that there is a documentation about every used algorithm in the docs folder.

 ```
 .
+├── docs                     # Documentation
+│   └── sorting              # Documentation of sorting algorithms
-├── docs                     # Documentation of all used data structures
+│   └── structures           # Documentation of data structures
 ├── src                      # All source code
 │   └── collections          # Data structures
 │   │   ├── interfaces       # Interfaces for the data structures